Trezor vs Ledger

 - The reason Ledger's firmware isn't open source is because of non-disclosure agreements, not because it relies on secrecy for security.

 Trezor's open-sourcing does offer a degree of reassurance that's absent from Ledger.
 However, it's not the be all and end all.
+The need to password-protect Trezor wallets creates a new way of potentially losing funds, through lost passwords, which arguably makes Ledger wallets more secure.

 Also, Trezor did have an actual vulnerability at once point back in 2015, while as far as anyone knows Ledger never has.
 It was quickly fixed after discovery, but involved using an oscilloscope to analyse the device's power usage in a way that would let an attacker decipher private keys.